linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

   name: Linode
 ---

-Every Linode plan includes a *network transfer quota*.
-Transfer quotas represent the total amount of monthly traffic your services can use as part of your plans' basic pricing.

-Transfer quota amounts are listed for each plan on the Linode [pricing page](https://www.linode.com/pricing).
+Your *network transfer quota* represents the total monthly amount of traffic your services can use as part of your Linode plans' basic pricing.
+Each Linode plan includes a specified amount of transfer.
+Transfer amounts are listed for each plan on the Linode [pricing page](https://www.linode.com/pricing).

 ## Network Transfer Pool

-The transfer quota amounts for all of your Linodes are added together to create a *network transfer pool*.
-Each of your Linodes is able to use transfer from this pool.
+Your monthly network transfer quota for your services is for your entire account, not for any individual Linode.
+The transfer amounts provided by all of your Linodes' plans are added together, and your account's monthly quota is equal to the total.
+This is also referred to as your *network transfer pool*.
+Each of your Linodes is able to use bandwidth from this pool.

-If an individual Linode exceeds the transfer quota specified by its plan, but the total transfer used between all of your Linodes is still less than your pool total, then you will not be charged any overages.
+If an individual Linode's traffic exceeds the network transfer amount specified by its plan, but the total transfer used between all of your Linodes is still less than your pool total, then you will *not* be charged overages.

-Linodes from different data centers all contribute to and consume from the same pool total.
+Linodes from different data centers all use the same transfer pool.

 ### Network Transfer Pool Example